Dami28O/NCAIR-AutonomousSeeding/README.md

-# NCAIR_AutonomousSeeding
+# NCAIR - AutonomousSeeding

-Repository to hold documentation and code pertaining to a project I did as a Robotics Intern with the National Center For Robotics and Artificial Intelligence in Nigeria
+This repo details the code for my autonomous seeding robot "Àgbẹ̀".
+This project was done in conjunction with the National Center For Artificial Intelligence and Robotics in Abuja, Nigeria.